-At the inaugural festival in 2018, the prize for the best documentary went to “Inside the Circle”, by Lauren Bos and Hein van den Bogaert from the Netherlands, which told the story of two professional handball players who needed to juggle their ambitions to be the best in their sport with their own personal relationship together.
-In 2019 the prize for the winning documentary went to “Da Hillsook Wedeen”, an evocative historical documentary about the Shetland Islands made by Hope Strickland from Manchester.
-Last year’s winner was Michal Hytroś from Poland, whose documentary “The Sisters” told the story of 12 nuns in an enclosed convent near Kraków.
+At the inaugural festival in 2018, the prize for the best documentary went to “Inside the Circle”, by Lauren Bos and Hein van den Bogaert from the Netherlands.
+In 2019 the prize went to “Da Hillsook Wedeen”, made by Hope Strickland from Manchester, England.
+The winning documentary in 2020 was “The Sisters“, by Michal Hytroś from Poland and the winner in 2021 was “The Gull”, by Arman Ayvazyan, Russian Federation.

 Awards will be given in six categories.
 A trophy and/or certificate will be presented in each category

 • Best Documentary of the Festival